SilverLinings89/Waveguide/Progress.md

 Next, I removed the constraints.set_zero() and constraints.solve() calls in the solve() function of the local problem because the distributed information my effect the solver.
 That reduced the starting norm by a factor of nearly 3.
 Evaling the outputs...

 I found a MASSIVE bug.
 In the LocalProblem::solve() function I called constraints.set_zero(rhs) instead of constraints.set_zero(solution).
 The bug is fixed but the error persists.
 Will have to evaluate local solutions manually tomorrow.

+# Sunday, 1st of august

+The document for the extension of my contract is now finished.
+It also contains a graph of what the projects structure looks like.
+The texts and the graph can be used in my dissertation, where I also want introductury sections that explain the work in simple terms.

+I am now checking to see what the solver produces, if the constraints get distributed in the set_x_out_from_u function (the values should be correct before any functions get called otherwise the internal solver doesn't see the constraints I think).
+Also added a set_zero and distribute call to the vmult function, using the local constraint object.